Ardent10/DevVerse/README.md

 ## Acknowledgements

-- The DeVverse team would like to thank all contributors and users for their support and feedback.
+- The DevVerse team would like to thank all contributors and users for their support and feedback.

 Feel free to customize this README to fit your specific needs.